cabforum/servercert/docs/BR.md

 The certificate MAY also contain additional policy identifier(s) defined by the Issuing CA. The issuing CA SHALL document in its Certificate Policy or Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these requirements.

 For certificates issued prior to 2020-09-30, a Certificate issued to a Subscriber MUST contain a certificatePolicies extension.
 The extension MUST contain one or more policy identifiers that indicate adherence to and compliance with these Requirements.
 CAs MUST either use a CA/Browser Forum identifier reserved for this purpose or MUST use a policy identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Certificate's compliance with these Requirements.

+The extension MAY include the policy identifier `2.23.140.1.2.1` if the Certificate complies with these Requirements and lacks Subject Identity Information that has been verified in accordance with Section 3.2.2.1 or Section 3.2.3.
+Such Certificates MUST NOT include `organizationName`, `givenName`, `surname`, `streetAddress`, `localityName`, `stateOrProvinceName`, or `postalCode` in the Subject field.

+The extension MAY include the policy identifier `2.23.140.1.2.2`, if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.
+Such Certificates MUST also include `organizationName`, `localityName` (to the extent such field is required under Section 7.1.4.2.2), `stateOrProvinceName` (to the extent such field is required under Section 7.1.4.2.2), and `countryName` in the Subject field.

+The extension MAY include the policy identifier `2.23.140.1.2.3`, if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.3.
+Such Certificates MUST also include either `organizationName` or both `givenName` and `surname`, `localityName` (to the extent such field is required under Section 7.1.4.2.2), `stateOrProvinceName` (to the extent required under Section 7.1.4.2.2), and `countryName` in the Subject field.

+The extension MAY include the policy identifier `2.23.140.1.1`, if the Certificate complies with these Requirements and has been issued and operated in accordance with the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates ("EV Guidelines").
+Such Certificates MUST also include Subject Identity Information as required and verified according to the EV Guidelines.

 ### 7.1.7 Usage of Policy Constraints extension